iKWETA Safari Camp

 iKWETA Safari Camp has a helipad on site for guests arriving by helicopter.

-AIRKENYA has scheduled flights to Meru National Park (Kinna Airstrip).
+AIRKENYA has scheduled flights to Meru National Park (Kinna Airfield).
 Guests are picked up by their tour company vehicle or by local guide/driver (by arrangement and at cost to guest).

 BY ROAD